-Face Coverings: SRMC requires all patients and visitors to wear a face covering or mask at all times.
-Patients and visitors are asked to bring a face covering or mask to wear upon arrival.
+Face Coverings: SRMC requires all patients and staff to wear a face covering or mask while they are in the facility.
 SRMC will provide a face covering for those who do not have one.

-Social Distancing: Waiting areas have been reconfigured to promote social distancing and visitors are asked to restrict their movement throughout the facility as much as possible.
+Social Distancing: Waiting areas and public spaces have been reconfigured to promote social distancing.

 *Due to visitor restrictions as a precaution against the spread of the coronavirus, this service is not available at this time.